-Established in 1996 during the 85th anniversary of Duquesne Law's founding, the 1911 Society was established by alumni who pledged funds to ensure the continued excellence of the legal education offered by Duquesne University School of Law.
-The Charter of the 1911 Society states that its Fellows will "personally and professionally demonstrate their commitment to the moral and ethical canons embraced by their Law School's mission."
+The 1911 Society was established by alumni who pledged funds to ensure the continued excellence of the legal education offered by Thomas R. Kline School of Law of Duquesne University during the 85th anniversary of School's founding in 1996.
+The Charter of the 1911 Society states that its Fellows will "personally and professionally demonstrate their commitment to the moral and ethical canons embraced by their School's mission."
 The result was millions of dollars raised to build the John E. Murray, Jr., Pavilion.

-Today, the 1911 Society Fellows program continues its pledge of excellence by supporting the mission of Duquesne University School of Law through cumulative financial support in excess of $10,000.
-Donors are recognized in four levels of support, commemorating the buildings that have housed the School of Law since 1911.
+Today, the 1911 Society Fellows program continues its pledge of excellence by supporting the mission of Duquesne Kline School of Law through cumulative financial support in excess of $10,000.
+Donors are recognized in four levels of support, commemorating the buildings that have housed the School since 1911.

 - Hanley Fellows: $50,000-99,999